Summer ESL Classes Start on June 21st!

 NEW STUDENTS!
 Steps to Enroll in an Online ESL ClassCall the ESL Help Desk (below) or email us at ESLsdce@sdccd.edu if you have questions.
-Please click here to see the classes we are offering this fall.
+Please click here to see the classes we are offering this summer.

 Note: If you have attended ESL classes at San Diego Continuing Education before and have a Student Portal, go to myportal.sdccd.edu to update your application, skip steps 1-3, and go to step 4.

 |✓||Steps||If you need help…|

 |Complete the application.
 Online Student Application and Registration.
 Your Student ID number is: ______________.||Watch this video.
 Set English or your language subtitles in “Settings.”|